-Living with necrotic tissue is challenging for patients and requires evidence-based treatments from skilled wound care clinicians to achieve improved patient outcomes.
-Let’s explore what it is, how to spot it, and where to go from there.
+Living with necrotic tissue is challenging for patients and requires evidence-based treatments from skilled wound care nurses and clinicians to achieve better outcomes.

-First, what is necrotic tissue and necrosis?
+The first step in understanding necrotic tissue is to understand necrosis.
 The term necrosis stems from the Greek work nekros, which means death.

-“Necrosis is a loose term, and it can appear in two ways – under a microscope and grossly viewed with the naked eye,” said Brian Gastman, MD, Surgical Director of Melanoma and High-Risk Skin Cancer Program at the Cleveland Clinic in Cleveland and Professor in the Department of Surgery at Case Western Reserve University School of Medicine in Cleveland.
+“Necrosis is a loose term, and it can appear in two ways — under a microscope and viewed with the naked eye,” said Brian Gastman, MD, Surgical Director of Melanoma and High-Risk Skin Cancer Program at the Cleveland Clinic in Cleveland and Professor in the Department of Surgery at Case Western Reserve University School of Medicine in Cleveland, Ohio.
+We cover the basics of necrosis in our understanding necrosis article.

 When tissue is necrotic, there is a loss of tissue integrity, he said.
 “The tissue becomes discolored, there is fluid and exudative material present, and it becomes fodder for bacterial colonization.”

-- Color: Can range from brown to grey to black
+- Color: This can range from brown to grey to black.

-- Consistency: Flimsy and without its ability to granulate or bleed
+- Consistency: The tissue is often flimsy and without the ability to granulate or bleed.

-Necrosis is dead tissue within the wound itself, said Don Wollheim, MD, FAPWCA, WCC, DWC, a board-certified surgeon of the American Board of Surgery, instructor with the Wound Care Education Institute (WCEI) and medical adviser of the Medical Oxygen Outpatient Center in Madison, Wisconsin.
+Necrosis is dead tissue within the wound itself, said Don Wollheim, MD, FAPWCA, WCC, DWC, a board-certified surgeon of the American Board of Surgery and medical adviser of the Medical Oxygen Outpatient Center in Madison, Wisconsin.

-When considering whether or not the tissue is necrotic, one needs to consider the spectrum of tissue viability, he said.
+When assessing whether tissue is necrotic, it’s important to consider the spectrum of tissue viability, said Wollheim.
 “There are three categories to describe tissue viability,” he said.
 They are viable, ischemic, and necrotic tissue.

 The tissue is still considered alive and has good blood flow to carry oxygen and nutrients for its survival.
 It can still produce adenosine triphosphate (ATP) for aerobic metabolism/respiration for cells to remain alive and maintain cell division.

 Necrotic tissue is a result of ischemic tissue (ischemia) occurring for a long enough time to cause tissue death.
-The tissue is dead and will not become viable again even if blood flow is increased and returned to the area.
+The dead tissue will not become viable again even if blood flow is increased and returned to the area.

-Illustrating the concept of necrosis once again with a heart attack patient: Think of a person who had an MI (myocardial infarction) with not only pain, but additionally resulted in dead heart tissue (myocardium).
+The concept of necrosis can be depicted in our previous example of the patient experiencing a heart attack.
+Imagine a person who had an MI (myocardial infarction) with pain that resulted in dead heart tissue (myocardium).

-Non-viable, necrotic tissue can present as moist and may have a slimy consistency.
+Non-viable, necrotic tissue can be moist and may have a slimy consistency.
 This is called slough.
-Or it can have a dry and leather-like appearance.
-This is called eschar.
+However, if the tissue presents as dry with a leather-like appearance, it is called eschar.

-“As a plastic surgeon, I see cases of necrosis related to surgery,” he said.
-“There can be problems with wound and/or tissue closure, wound infections, infections in underlying structures or as a result of decreased vascularity to the area affected.”
+From blood clots to damaged blood vessels, there are several causes of necrotic wounds and tissues.
+One of which is seen in patients who have had a surgical procedure.
+Gastman, a plastic surgeon, said that he sees instances of necrosis related to surgery.
+“There can be problems with wound or tissue closure, wound infections, infections in underlying structures, or as a result of decreased vascularity to the area affected,” he said.

-Wollheim pointed out that anything that leads to decreased blood flow (hypoperfusion) and/or decreased oxygenation (hypoxia) in tissue can lead to necrosis.
+Wollheim pointed out that anything that leads to decreased blood flow (hypoperfusion) or decreased oxygenation (hypoxia) in tissue can lead to necrosis.

 - Surgery